Fossj117/fossj117.github.io/_posts/2023-12-20-notes-on-scott.md

 4. This result (3) is not incidental but rather _intentional_ on behalf of the political actors engaged in these behaviors.
 5. Political actors engaged in these behaviors are often doing so _precisely because_ they lack the political power / luxury of open rebellion or protest.

 I can think of various examples of how this type of infrapolitics emerge in digital environments as forms of resistance to dominant platforms.
 For example, I think of gig workers that form groups to exchange tips about the best ways to game platform incentive systems.
 Roughly: various ways to "follow the rules" on paper without really following them.
 The recent (so-called) epidemic of "quiet quitting" is another example.
+Interestingly, contra Scott's argument, quiet quitting _was_ widely baked into high-level narratives about what was happening in the labor market at the time; see, for example, [this New York Times](https://www.nytimes.com/2022/08/23/style/quiet-quitting-tiktok.html) article.

 ## On Flexible Use and Bottom-up Design